JohannJvanVuuren/JohannJvanVuuren/README.md

 # Johann Jansen van Vuuren

-My current areas areas of expertise is Full Stack Web Development and Software Engineering.
+My current areas areas of expertise are Full Stack Web Development and Software Engineering.

 - 🔭 I’m currently working on a MERN full stack web application with JWT authentication to authorisize and authenticate users of a fictional multinational company.
 - 💬 Ask me about anything.